 Depending on the TXVSN course in which a student enrolls, the course may be subject to the "no pass, no play" rules.
-[See Extracurricular Activities, Clubs, and Organizations on page 37.]
+[See Extracurricular Activities, Clubs, and Organizations on page 35.]
 In addition, a student who enrolls in a TXVSN course for which an end-of-course (EOC) assessment is required must still take the corresponding EOC assessment.

 A parent may ask questions or request that their child be enrolled in a TXVSN course by contacting the school counselor.
-Unless an exception is made by the principal, a student will not be allowed to enroll in a TXVSN course if the school offers the same or a similar course.
+Unless an exception is made by the principal, a student will not be allowed to enroll in a TXVSN course In some cases, parents may be responsible for a fee for a course taken through the TXVSN.

 A copy of policy EHDE addressing distance learning will be distributed to parents of middle and high school students at least once each year.
-If you do not receive a copy or have questions about this policy, please contact the principal of your child's campus.
+If you do not receive a copy or have questions about this policy, please contact the principals of your child's campus.